 Satisfactory Academic Progress

-In accordance with federal financial aid regulations, financial aid recipients are required to make Satisfactory Academic Progress (SAP) toward completion of their educational goals in a program of study in order to receive financial aid.
-This SAP policy is separate from WGTC’s academic progress policies.
+In accordance with federal financial aid regulations, financial aid recipients are required to make Satisfactory Academic Progress (SAP) towards completion of their educational goals in a program of study in order to receive financial aid.
+This SAP policy is separate from West Georgia Technical College’s (WGTC) academic progress policies.
 Additionally, federal rules state that SAP standards must include a review of all periods of enrollment.

 The following requirements must be met in order to receive or continue to receive financial aid.
 A student must be enrolled in an eligible program of study that leads to a certificate, diploma, or an associate degree.
 In addition, there are three SAP requirements that students need to meet or they may become ineligible to receive financial aid due to unsatisfactory academic progress:

-Quality—this is monitored by grade point average (GPA).
-To maintain eligibility for financial aid, students must stay in good academic standing by maintaining a 2.0 cumulative GPA and must have at least a 2.0 grade point average at the end of each semester on the scheduled credit hours attempted.
+Qualitative Standard — this is monitored by grade point average (GPA).
+To maintain eligibility for financial aid, students must stay in good academic standing by maintaining a minimum 2.0 cumulative GPA and must have at least a 2.0 grade point average at the end of each semester.
 All periods of enrollment at WGTC are included when calculating GPA for SAP purposes.
 Grades for all attempts of repeated courses are included in the GPA calculation.
-Learning support grades, transfer credit, exemption exam credit, credit for previous experience, audited courses, and articulated credit are not included.
+Learning support grades, transfer credits, exemption exam credit, credit for previous experience, audited courses, withdrawal passing (W or WP grades) and articulated credit are exempt from the qualitative standard.

-Quantity—this is monitored by evaluating the percentage of attempted credits in which passing grades are earned.
+Quantity Standard (Rate of Progress)—this is monitored by evaluating the percentage of attempted credits in which passing grades are earned.
+The minimum satisfactory completion rate is 67 percent.
 The completion rate is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has attempted.
 All periods of enrollment at WGTC are included.
 All attempts of repeated courses are included in the completion rate.
 Learning Support classes and transfers of credit from other institutions are counted as credit hours attempted and earned in the calculation.
 Exemption exam credit, credit for previous experience, audited courses, and articulated credit are NOT included.
-The minimum satisfactory completion rate is 67 percent.
 Grades which are considered successful completions for financial aid SAP purposes are: A, B, C, D, or A*, B*, C*, D* from learning support classes.
 Courses in which the student received grades of F*, F, W, WF or I are considered unsuccessful completions for financial aid SAP purposes.

-Maximum Timeframe—the final component requires that students complete their program of study within 150 percent of the required credits of the program.
+Maximum Timeframe— the final component requires that students complete their program of study within one hundred fifty percent (150%) of the required credits of the program.
 For example, if you are in a program of study that requires 80 credits to graduate, you may receive funding for the first 120 credits attempted.
-All repeated units are included as attempted; therefore, each time a course is taken, the number of units will be included in the calculation of the 150 percent rule and academic progress.
+All repeated units are included as attempted; therefore, each time a course is taken, the number of units will be included in the calculation of the 150 percent limit and academic progress.
 Transfer credit hours are also included in this calculation.
+Maximum timeframe resets for each major.

 Financial Aid Warning: Students who receive financial aid, but fail to maintain SAP, will be placed on Financial Aid Warning for one semester.
-Students will be notified in writing that they have been placed on Financial Aid Warning.
-Students on Financial Aid Warning may continue to receive financial aid during the probationary semester.
-It is highly recommended that students on Financial Aid Warning meet with an academic advisor or student affairs counselor to discuss educational plans/requirements and overall institutional academic progress.
+Students on Financial Aid Warning may continue to receive financial aid during the warning semester.
+It is highly recommended that students on Financial Aid Warning utilize Student Success Services.

-Removal from Financial Aid Warning: At the end of a student’s Warning semester, the student must have completed the required number of units and/or raised the GPA to the minimum standards for all courses attempted during that semester to return to good academic standing.
-If the student fails to achieve academic progress after one semester, the student will be placed on Financial Aid Suspension.
+Removal from Financial Aid Warning: At the end of a student’s Warning semester, the student must meet all requirements of the Satisfactory Academic Progress policy.
+If the student fails to achieve academic progress after one semester, the student will be placed on Unsatisfactory Progress.

 Satisfactory Progress to Maintain Financial Aid